+'''

+template Coin

+with

+owner: Party

+issuer: Party

+amount: Decimal

+delegates : [Party]

+where

+signatory issuer, owner

+observer delegates

+controller owner can

+Transfer : ContractId TransferProposal

+with newOwner: Party

+do

+create TransferProposal

+with coin=this; newOwner

-''' --a coin can only be archived by the issuer under the condition that□ controller issuer can
+--a coin can only be archived by the issuer under the condition that□

-→ the issuer is the owner of the coin.
-This ensures the issuer cannot□ do assert (issuer == owner) '''
+\hookrightarrowthe issuer is the owner of the coin.
+This ensures the issuer cannot \square

-→ archive coins at will.
+→archive coins at will.

+controller issuer can

 Archives

+: ()

+do assert (issuer == owner)

+'''